bihealth/sodar-core/docs/source/app_projectroles_settings.rst

 ``PROJECTROLES_TARGET_SYNC_INTERVAL``
     Interval in minutes for remote project synchronization as a target site.
-    Ignored for source sites (int) ``PROJECTROLES_API_USER_LIST_RESTRICT``
+    Ignored for source sites (int) ``PROJECTROLES_API_USER_DETAIL_RESTRICT``
-    If true, restrict projectroles API user list view results to users who have contributor access or above in at least one category or project.
-Recommended for sites with OIDC authentication for multiple organizations enabled (bool)
+    If true, restrict projectroles API user list and detail view results to users who have roles in at least one category or project.
+For ``UserListAPIView`` this will be restricted to contributor access or above.
+    ``UserRetrieveAPIView`` is accessible to users with any role (bool)

 Example: